OfficeDev/office-js-docs-pr/docs/outlook/pinnable-taskpane.md

 > - Outlook.com

 > [!TIP]
-> If you plan to [publish](../publish/publish.md) your Outlook add-in to [AppSource](https://appsource.microsoft.com), and it is configured for a pinnable task pane, in order to pass [AppSource validation](/legal/marketplace/certification-policies), your add-in content must not be static and it must clearly display data related to the message that is open or selected in the mailbox.
+> If you plan to [publish](../publish/publish.md) your Outlook add-in to [AppSource](https://appsource.microsoft.com), and it's configured for a pinnable task pane, in order to pass [AppSource validation](/legal/marketplace/certification-policies), your add-in content must not be static and it must clearly display data related to the message that is open or selected in the mailbox.

 ## Support task pane pinning